-Anything not in the list above.
+The above is not an inclusive list, but it’s many of the most common household items over which there may be confusion.
 If an item is not recyclable, but it seems wasteful to toss in the trash, please check out some Alternative Options for Disposal.

 - Do not bag your recyclables!
 Note: bagged items are automatically assume to be trash and discarded at the recycling facility.

 - No liquids allowed: soda, beer and food cans should be emptied before being placed in your cart.
 Liquids are a common contaminant.

 - Lightly rinse containers: heavy food residue may attract bugs.
 Perfectly clean is not a requirement when rinsing.

 - Break apart different materials: lids and caps can be recycled, but remove them from containers.
 All packaging material should be removed from boxes and discarded.